“Museums are dead, take a new art stance;

 So, in my third month, I finally made it to the quirky district of Zaspa in Gdańsk, Poland.
 It seems like an appropriate article for my new Dziwaczne Odkrycia, “Quirky Encounters” series: Artistic Wall Murals in the District of Zaspa, Gdańsk.

 In September 2016, when my best friend, the famous “Millwall Neil” was here, as a surprise for him, I decided it was time to backpack our way around the murals of Zaspa.
-Karolina was out of the city at the time sadly so couldn’t join us.
+Karolina claimed to be “out of the city” and “too busy” at the time sadly so couldn’t join us.

 But Neil and I headed on a hot morning to this cool district anyway.
 Neil was pretty excited.
 Having roomed with Neil in 4 continents and backpacked hardcore with him a few times through 10 countries and many more cities, we were excited!

 In terms of research, often backpackers like to be unprepared and go with the flow and I’ve been the same at points down the years, especially in regions where there is zero information but Zaspa is more accessible.
 However, the murals of Zaspa are numbered and some of the really special ones can be easily missed.
 Because of this, I decided to print us both out a map so we could plan our adventure easier and tick them off along the way.

 Despite being a neighbourhood, this place is well organised.
 Go to the Map of Zaspa page on the Murals of Zaspa website and download/print it from there.
 The same group is also on Facebook, so if you love these murals and my article, be sure to click like on their page as well as like on my Facebook Page and Instagram Feed.